 5. Crypto miners may be treated differently from others

 Do you mine cryptocurrency as a business?
 Then you might be able to deduct your expenses, as a typical business would.
 Your revenue is the value of what you produce.

 “If you mine cryptocurrency, you realize income at the fair market value, so that’s your basis in the cryptocurrency,” says Harris.
 “If this is a trade or business, your expenses may be deductible.”

 But that last bit is the key point: You have to be running a trade or business to qualify.
 You can’t operate your mining rig as a hobby and enjoy the same deductions as an actual business.

 6. A gift of crypto is treated the same as other gifts

 If you’ve given cryptocurrency to someone, perhaps a younger relative as a way to spark interest, your gift will be treated the same way as any similar gift would be.
-So it can be subject to the gift tax if it’s over $15,000 in 2021 (or $16,000 in 2022).
+So it can be subject to the gift tax if it’s over $17,000 in 2023.
 And if it comes time for the recipient to sell the gift, the cost basis remains the same as the giver’s cost basis.